Police motorcycle: History

 The role of the motorcycle as inexpensive public transportation evolved in the 1930s, and their use by police and the armed forces also grew, providing a stable production market for the more utilitarian machines, especially as Europe rearmed after World War I.

-The American television show CHiPs, running from 1977 through 1983, popularized police motorcycles in general, and specifically the Kawasaki police motorcycles as the iconic police bike of the 80s and 90s through their depiction of two California Highway Patrol motor officers responding to various crimes and traffic incidents around Los Angeles.
+The American television show CHiPs, running from 1977 through 1983, popularized police motorcycles in general, and specifically the Kawasaki police motorcycles as the iconic police bike of the late 20th century through their depiction of two California Highway Patrol motor officers responding to various crimes and traffic incidents around Los Angeles.